Kansas City International Airport: Wildlife strikes

 In 2009, the airport was reported as having the highest number of wildlife strikes of any airport in the US, based on take-offs and landings (57 per 100,000).
 FAA records showed 146 strikes in 2008, up from 37 in 2000.

-The Kansas City Aviation Department issued a press release on October 15, 2009, outlining its Wildlife Hazard Management Plan created in 1998 to reduce wildlife strikes, including removal of 60 acre of trees, zero tolerance for Canada geese, ensuring grain crops are not grown with 2000 ft of the runways, and harassing wildlife to keep it clear of the airport.
+The Kansas City Aviation Department issued a press release on October 15, 2009, outlining its Wildlife Hazard Management Plan created in 1998 to reduce wildlife strikes, including removal of 60 acre of trees, zero tolerance for Canada geese, ensuring grain crops are not grown within 2000 ft of the runways, and harassing wildlife to keep it clear of the airport.
 Furthermore, in 2007, the airport elected to enact a policy of 100% submitting wildlife strike reports to the FAA/USDA National Strike Database.
 When birds are involved in a strike, whether reported by an aircraft owner or operator, or the bird was found on the runway, feathers or DNA samples are recovered and sent to the Smithsonian Institution for positive identification.
 This documentation is conducted regardless of whether the strike occurred on or off the airfield.

 In the reporting period of January 1990 to September 2008, none of the encounters resulted in injury to people and all of the airplanes landed safely.
 The report listed the most serious incidents.